marsdrums/ReSTIR-reworking/The gi pass explained/4) Specular.md

 No temporal reuse is employed.

 >[!WARNING]
 > It would be cool to exploit temporal reuse of the reservoirs, but unfortunately it's not that easy.
 The difficulty lies in the impossibility to construct relilable velocity vectors to back-project reflections (more on that in the final section).
 In the original formulation of the ReSTIR algorithm, raytracing in performed in world space, tracing through a BVH and storing the position of the intestected triangle as index in the reservoir.
-If the triangle moves from one frame to the next, it's very easy to query the new position of the point on the triangle, and estimate where the hit point was reflected at the previous frame.
-Being in screen space, we're not as luky.
+If the triangle moves from one frame to the next, it's very easy to query the new position of the hit point on the triangle, and estimate where it was reflected at the previous frame.
+Being in screen space, we're not that lucky.
 For this reason, no temporal reuse of the reservoirs is employed.

 ## Spatial reuse of the reservoirs (half-res)
 (shader: restir.spatial_reuse_ref.jxs)